Colchicine

 • anti-inflammatory medicines (NSAIDs) such as naproxen (Naprosyn) or ibuprofen (Brufen/Nurofen)

-• simple pain relievers such as paracetamol.
+• pain relievers such as paracetamol.

 Are there any side effects?